-Fig. 4 shows a zoomed out version of the error distribution, focussing on the outliers.
-Up to about $\pm 2.5$ s, the residuals follow a Laplacian distribution.
+Figure 4 shows a zoomed out version of the error distribution, focusing on the outliers.
+Up to about ± 2.5 s, the residuals follow a Laplacian distribution.
 Outside this interval, they follow a more uniform or low-sloped triangular distribution.
-We will refer to these picks as blunders in line with previous usage for describing analyst picks Diehl et al. (2012).
+We will refer to these picks as blunders in line with previous usage for describing analyst picks (Diehl et al., 2012).
 Although both BlueEQTransformer and BluePhaseNet show blunders, there are some subtle differences.
-For BlueEQTransformer, the central part (i.e. up to $\pm 2.5s$ ) appears fairly symmetric, but blunders earlier than the manual pick occur more often than blunders in the coda of the P wave.
+For BlueEQTransformer, the central part (i.e., up to ± 2.5 s) appears fairly symmetric, but blunders earlier than the manual pick occur more often than blunders in the coda of the P-wave.
 This results in a mean value shifted to early picks (-0.07 s).
-Conversely, blunders appear fairly symmetric with respect to the manual pick for BluePhaseNet, whereas, regarding S onset residuals, the central part is very slightly skewed towards later arrivals, resulting in too late average picks (mean 0.05 s).
+Conversely, blunders appear fairly symmetric with respect to the manual pick for BluePhaseNet, whereas, regarding S onset residuals, the central part is very slightly skewed toward later arrivals, resulting in too late average picks (mean 0.05 s).

-Fig. 5 and 6 break down the performance by the individual deployments.
-The overall performance varies strongly across datasets, likely due to differences in noise environment, magnitude distribution, network geometry and station types (broadband or short period).
-Notably, the slight superiority of BluePhaseNet relative to BlueEQTransformer is valid across most datasets.
-On datasets where BlueEQTransformer outperforms BluePhaseNet, the performance difference is minor.
+Figures 5 and 6 break down the performance by the individual deployments.
+The overall performance varies strongly across data sets, likely due to differences in noise environment, magnitude distribution, network geometry, and station types (broadband or short period).
+Notably, the slight superiority of BluePhaseNet relative to BlueEQTransformer is valid across most data sets.
+On data sets where BlueEQTransformer outperforms BluePhaseNet, the performance difference is minor.
 Nonetheless, both pickers are viable across many different settings and return consistently small errors.
-The great majority of (BlueEQTransformer/BluePhaseNet) picks have errors below 0.2 s: 77 %/81 % for P, 63%/65 % for S for the whole dataset; the ranges for individual deployments are 53-96%/56-98% for P, 36-94 % 33-93%/52-95% for S. While, for each deployment, every second S pick of BluePhaseNet has an absolute error below 0.2 s, BlueEQTransformer achieves the same only with every third pick.
+The great majority of (BlueEQTransformer/BluePhaseNet) picks have errors below 0.2 s: 77%/81% for P, 63%/65% for S for the whole data set; the ranges for individual deployments are 53%-96%/56%-98% for P, 36%-94% 33%-93%/52%-95% for S. While, for each deployment, every second S pick of BluePhaseNet has an absolute error below 0.2 s, BlueEQTransformer achieves the same only with every third pick.

-4.2 Classification of phase types
+4.2.
+Classification of Phase Types

-As mislabelled phase types are challenging for association algorithms and result in large residuals during earthquake location, we investigated the reliability of the P vs S classification.
-For the comparison, we used 14,404 traces from the test set which have any combination of P and S picks.
+As mislabeled phase types are challenging for association algorithms and result in large residuals during earthquake location, we investigated the reliability of the P versus S classification.
+For the comparison, we used 14,404 traces from the test set, which have any combination of P and S picks.
 We classify a predicted P pick as misclassified if it has higher confidence than the predicted S pick on the same trace and if it is closer to the manual S pick than to the manual P pick; vice versa for predicted S picks.
 Picks with confidence below 0.1 were ignored.
-In general, phase identification was very accurate (see Table S2 for the misclassification matrix).
+In general, phase identification was very accurate (see Table S2 in Supporting Information S1 for the misclassification matrix).
 Only 11 P picks (0.25%) were wrongly classified as S arrivals from BluePhaseNet.
 In turn, 20 (0.4%) S phases were wrongly classified as P phases.
-In sum, BlueEQTransformer has even fewer misclassification.
-Only 16 P picks (0.32%) were classified as S arrival, and 6 S picks (0.14%) were classified as P arrivals.
-Figures S4-S7 show examples of misclassified events for P and S phases for both BluePhaseNet and BlueEQTransformer.
+In sum, BlueEQTransformer has even fewer misclassifications.
+Only 16 P picks (0.32%) were classified as S arrivals, and 6 S picks (0.14%) were classified as P arrivals.
+Figures S5-S8 in Supporting Information S1 show examples of misclassified events for P and S phases for both BluePhaseNet and BlueEQTransformer.

-4.3 Confidence and picking quality
+4.3.
+Confidence and Picking Quality